 The Cardiff Met Undergraduate Academic Achievement Award is designed for the highest achieving students within each Academic school.
 The award applies to new students who will be starting at Cardiff Met in 2017.
-It is worth up to £2,000 during your first year at Cardiff Met, paid as a contribution towards accommodation or travel costs and day to day expenses such as food or printing.
-Read profiles of our previous award winners to see how it has made a difference to their university experience.
-Entry to this award is dependant on applying through UCAS and choosing Cardiff Met as your firm choice by 30th June 2017.
+It is worth up to £2,000 during your first year at Cardiff Met, paid as a contribution towards accommodation or travel costs and an allowance worth up to £500.
+Entry to this award is automatic provided you have applied through UCAS and chosen Cardiff Met as your firm choice by 30th June 2017.

 You must be applying through UCAS as a new student, entering a full time Undergraduate programme at year one or foundation level starting 2017.

 You must achieve results that place you within the top 10 eligible students in your academic school.
 This will be determined by an analysis of applicants' tariff data by the scholarship team.
 Tariff points are taken from grades at A-Level and equivalent qualifications.
 If you would like further information, contact email@example.com .
 In the event of a tariff point tie, other level 3 qualifications may be taken into account.

 You must have accepted Cardiff Met as your Firm Choice by 30th June 2017.

 We must have received and confirmed your exam results by 31 August 2017.